 The alert can help ensure the purchase doesn’t go unnoticed, and speed up the process of investigation and reimbursement if the purchase was unauthorized.

 5. Large ATM withdrawal alert

 Besides setting up a large purchase alert, consider opting for an alert when a big cash withdrawal takes place.
 That way, you’ll know instantly if money is taken from your account by someone else.

 6. Debit card alert

-Alternatively, a debit card alert can be used to notify you when a transaction is declined or made in an odd uncustomary location, like another country.
-This feature used in conjunction with card locks make it possible to quickly shut off access to your debit card to intercept fraud.
+Alternatively, a debit card alert can be used to notify you when a transaction is declined or made in an uncustomary location, like another country.
+This feature used in conjunction with card locks makes it possible to quickly shut off access to your debit card to intercept fraud.